The final project will be your opportunity to take what you learned in the class and put it towards a project of your choice.

-- Apart from rare exceptions, your problem should be relevant to manipulation.
+- Apart from rare exceptions, your problem should be directly relevant to manipulation.

 - You are welcome to work on the project in small teams (2-3 people).
 If you plan on doing a team project, please make this clear in your proposal.
-Our expectation of your work is proportaional to the number of people on the team.
+Our expectations for your project will be proportional to the number of people on the team.

 - The project is only over 4-5 weeks, so scope your project carefully.

-- Developing novel algorithms/methods is great, but reimplementing publisehd work and/or applying a published method to a manipulation system is also great.
-You will be evaluated based on whether the project forced you to think/understand, not based on novelty.
+- Developing novel algorithms/methods is great, but reimplementing published work and/or applying a published method to a manipulation system is also great.
+You will be evaluated based on whether the project forced you to understand new concepts, not based on the novelty of the approach.

 - Do not underestimate the time it can take to set up a simulation in place.
 Using/modifying an existing example from the textbook is great.
 Using Drake is not a requirement, but the staff can help you more if you choose this route.

 - Some of you will be able to do a project that is closely related to your current research.
 This is completely acceptable, as long as the subproblem you are solving is clearly defined.
 If you are using part or all of your work for research or as a part of another class, you must state this explicitly in your final report.
 We expect you to do something new that you would not have done if you hadn't taken this class (e.g. I was working on motion planning for a mobile robot, but tried to do it for manipulation)